RaXx00n/CPE-it/README.md

 ## <b>Configure the ELK Stack for authentication</b>

+Start logstash with

+<code>/usr/share/logstash/bin/logstash -f /usr/share/logstash/logstash.conf --path.settings /etc/logstash</code>

-Note the password generated from the command below run from /usr/share/elasticsearch/bin/
+Note the password generated from running:

- <code>./elasticsearch-reset-password elastic</code>
+ <code>/usr/share/elasticsearch/bin/elasticsearch-reset-password elastic</code>

  Copy and paste the password into the password field in /usr/share/logstash/logstash.conf

- Note the enrollment token generated from the command below run from /usr/share/elasticsearch/bin/
+ Note the enrollment token generated from the command below:

- <code>./elasticsearch-create-enrollment-token --url https://127.0.0.1:9200 -s kibana</code>
+ <code>/usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana</code>

- Navigate to 127.0.0.1:5601 and paste this token in, then you may need to run the following command from /usr/share/kibana/bin:
+ Navigate to 127.0.0.1:5601 and paste this token in, and then run the below for the Kibana verification code:

- <code>./kibana-verification-code</code>
+ <code>/usr/share/kibana/bin/kibana-verification-code</code>

 This is the code to connect Kibana back to Elasticsearch.